ZaidaTek/ZaiDAQ/ReadMe.md

 ## Latest

 `2025-08-31` -- A full expansion of this ReadMe to include installation instructions is to follow
-`2025-08-31` -- A [preliminary-experimental ZaiDAQ release](https://github.com/ZaidaTek/ZaiDAQ/releases) has been added to the repository
+`2025-08-31` -- A (presently Linux-only) [preliminary-experimental ZaiDAQ release](https://github.com/ZaidaTek/ZaiDAQ/releases) has been added to the repository

 ![image doc/blog/2025-08-31_das-kraken.png](https://github.com/ZaidaTek/ZaidaScope/blob/master/doc/blog/2025-08-31_das-kraken.png "2004 and 2006, the first live giant squid footages in the world; only recently, the colossal squid now too!")